 Counter-top water filtration system

-Countertop filters are engineered to be installed above the counter needs nominal space.
+Countertop filters are engineered to be installed above the counter need nominal space.
 They are simple and efficient in providing safe and healthy purified drinking water.

 Shelf life of countertop water filters system

-Filter’s efficiency is around 10,000 gallons of water and on an average, needs replacement twice every year.
+The filter’s efficiency is around 10,000 gallons of water and on average, needs replacement twice every year.